TheRealSageKing/TheRealSageKing/README.md

 👀 I am quite skilled in laravel and Livewire.

-🌱 I just completed learning ReactJS and NodeJs
+🌱 I am also skilled in ReactJS, NextJS and NodeJs

 💞️ I’m looking to collaborate on projects.